Stocks drift, bond yields jump after Japan surprises markets

-NEW YORK (AP) — Stocks are drifting on Wall Street, and bond markets around the world are feeling pain Tuesday after a surprise move from Japan’s central bank cranked the pressure even higher on an already slowing global economy.
+NEW YORK (AP) — Stocks are drifting on Wall Street, while bond markets around the world feel pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.

-The S&P 500 was 0.1% higher after drifting between small losses and gains in early morning trading.
-The Dow Jones Industrial Average was up 68 points, or 0.2%, at 32,825, as of 10 a.m.
-Eastern time, while the Nasdaq composite was virtually flat after erasing an earlier loss of 0.9%.
+The S&P 500 was 0.4% higher and on pace to break a four-day losing streak after flipping between small losses and gains in morning trading.
+The Dow Jones Industrial Average was up 137 points, or 0.4%, at 32,894, as of 10:30 a.m.
+Eastern time, while the Nasdaq composite was 0.4% higher after erasing an earlier drop of 0.9%.

 The biggest action was in the bond market, where yields pushed higher after one of the world’s last bastions of super-low and economy-aiding interest rates made moves that could allow rates to climb more than otherwise.

 The Bank of Japan said Tuesday it still wants the yield on 10-year Japanese government bonds to remain at roughly zero, but it also said it would allow the yield to move up to 0.50% instead of the 0.25% cap it had held previously.
-What made Tokyo’s unexpected move a particular surprise was that the world’s third-largest economy has been among the most resistant to join the global campaign to hike rates aggressively in order to undercut high inflation.
+What made Tokyo’s unexpected move a particular jolt was how much resistance it's shown so far in joining the global campaign to hike rates in order to undercut high inflation.

 “BoJ’s surprise move allowed it to take a small step away from the extreme dovish side of the monetary policy spectrum, where it had stood alone all year among major central banks,” wrote Jennifer Lee of BMO Economics in a note to clients.
 “It is not joining the rate-hikers out there, but it is now a tad closer.”

-Aftershocks from the Bank of Japan’s move rippled through bond and currency markets around the world.
+Aftershocks from the Bank of Japan’s move on Tuesday rippled through bond and currency markets around the world.

 A report on Tuesday showed U.S. homebuilders broke ground on fewer homes for a third straight month in November.
 The number of building permits, meanwhile, fell to its lowest level since June 2020 when the pandemic froze the economy.

 The two-year U.S. Treasury yield, which tends to more closely track expectations for action from the Federal Reserve, was more reserved.
-It rose to 4.28% from 4.26%.
+It gave up earlier gains to hold steady at 4.26%.

 The Nikkei 225 index of Japanese stocks also fell 2.5%.